How to Ask for a Raise at Work (With Tips, Scripts, and Email Templates)

 Highlight Additional Responsibilities

-team and Showing the added responsibilities you’ve taken on since your last job title pay review is pivotal for a salary increase.
-Reference specific new duties or roles you’ve taken on to strengthen your case for a raise.
+Showing the added responsibilities you’ve taken on since your last job title pay review is crucial for a salary increase.
+Reference specific new duties or roles you’ve taken on, especially if you have taken on more responsibility, such as onboarding or managing new hires, to strengthen your case for a raise.

 Specify the new roles or tasks undertaken to justify the increase.
-Increased responsibilities highlight your growth and contribution, clarifying why you deserve a higher salary and more responsibilities in your job description.
+Taking on more responsibility highlights your growth and contribution, clarifying why you deserve a higher salary and more responsibilities in your job description.

 Gather Positive Feedback

 Positive remarks from colleagues and supervisors can serve as powerful endorsements when requesting a salary increase.
 Gather feedback from performance reviews and everyday interactions to build a compelling case.
-This feedback can significantly bolster your request, demonstrating your positive impact on the organization.
+This feedback can significantly boost your request, demonstrating your positive impact on the team and organization.

 Use hard data and your achievements to make a strong case for a paid time last pay increase while paying attention to your contributions.